(PhD, U. of Connecticut, 2004)

-I am a cultural anthropologist whose area of interest is contemporary Cuban history and culture.
-Since the summer of 2000, I have conducted ethnographic research on various aspects of Cuban society including resource distribution, social networks, and socialist societies in transition.
+I am a cultural and visual anthropologist whose area of interest is Latin America, especially contemporary Cuban history and culture.
+Since the summer of 2000, I have conducted ethnographic research on various aspects of Cuban society.

 I am a part of an interdisciplinary research team, which studies social spaces and commemorative monuments of the 1959 Revolution.
 Since 2005, we have documented numerous sites in both Santiago de Cuba and Havana.
-Our preliminary findings were presented in May 2011 at the Caribbean Studies Association Annual Meeting in Willemstad, Curacao, and our research has been supported in part by the Andrew W. Mellon Foundation’s New Directions Initiative.
-Publications of this research are underway.
+Our findings were presented in May 2011 at the Caribbean Studies Association Annual Meeting in Willemstad, Curacao, and our research has been supported in part by the Andrew W. Mellon Foundation’s New Directions Initiative.

 I received my Ph.D. from the University of Connecticut in 2004.
 My dissertation focused on documenting the Kichwa Indians community development project Kallari, which offers alternative economic options to people living in the Amazon Basin.